blakemas/nngraph/README.md

 For a simple demo, please view [Example_experiment.ipynb](https://github.com/blakemas/nngraph/blob/master/Example_experiment.ipynb) in this repo

 The paper can be found [here](https://arxiv.org/abs/1905.13267) and will appear at NeurIPS 2019!
+For a warm introduction to this work, we have included slides [here](https://github.com/blakemas/nngraph/blob/master/nngraph_slides.pdf).